GeoscienceAustralia/dea-cogger/README.md

 ```
 > $ python netcdf-cog.py --help

 Usage: netcdf-cog.py [OPTIONS]

-  Convert netcdf to Geotiff and then to Cloud Optimized Geotiff using gdal.
+  Convert netcdf to Geotiff and then to Cloud Optimized Geotiff using
-  Mandatory Requirement: GDAL version should be <=2.2
+  gdal.
+Mandatory Requirement: GDAL version should be >=2.2

 Options:
-    -p, --path PATH    Read the NetCDF's from this folder  [required]
+  -p, --path PATH       Read the netcdfs from this folder  [required]
   -o, --output PATH     Write COG's into this folder  [required]
+  -s, --subfolder TEXT  Subfolder for this task
   --help                Show this message and exit.

 ```

 # Geotiff- COG conversion